Yumi-Lab/yumi-wiki/docs/PRINTERS/PRUSA_MK3.md

 ## Please read the procedure first

+> [!CAUTION]
-You are responsible for all operations carried out on your equipment.
+> You are responsible for all operations carried out on your equipment.
 This procedure explains how to set up klipper on your printer.
 It has been tested and is fully functional.

-This procedure has been tested and approved for prusa mk3.
+>This procedure has been tested and approved for prusa mk3.
 Do not install it on other printers.

 # Hardware and software :